James Henry Bennett

 We are fortunate in that he and Anne celebrated their Diamond Wedding anniversary in 1935 and the Luton News covered the story.
 We are therefore provided with a ready made biography straight from the horses mouth.
 Please read down the left hand column before returning up to “Crimean memories.”

 James gave thousands of hours of his time to football in Luton and Luton Town Football Club.
 Without men like James behind the scenes donating their time, there could not have been a club.
 James’ wife of 64 years, Ann died in early 1939.
-James passed away in the Summer of 1945 aged 94.
+James passed away on the 7th July 1945 at 36 Cambridge Street, Luton aged 94.
+He left £1,740-9-2d to his son George William.